Holy Snowshoe Batman—those trails are insane!

 Stages 2 and 4 were on some of the most challenging trails I’ve ridden, requiring constant and demanding moves.
 Stages 1, 5, and 6 were more physical with more pedaling opportunities on narrower trails with flatter tech and root moves.
 The other three stages, 3,7, and 8 were just ridiculously fun, and everyone was smiling big after riding them.
 I couldn’t decide on a favorite stage as they all were so great.
 Major trail variety spanning from big DH root systems, rock drops, and optional road gaps to tighter, pedal-your-face-off, twisty-techy runs.
 The stages spanned from about 3 to 8 minutes, with either pedaling or lift access transitions between each.
 Each day took about 3–4 hours to complete four stages.

 It took me a few days to wash off the Snowshoe mud from my bike.
-I was sad to leave the enduro lifestyle and awesome scene of mountain bike racing, spectating, and enjoying the various events of MTB Nationals.
+I was sad to leave the enduro lifestyle and awesome scene of mountain bike racing, spectating, and enjoying the various events of Mountain Bike Nationals.
 Glad they will be in the same place next year!

 Share this post: Tweet

 I love spending time on a bike in beautiful places with my friends.
 I enjoy challenging myself with technical mountain biking and some racing, but the main reason I ride is to adventure in the mountains surrounding my hometown in the Shenandoah Valley.
 I look for trails with some history, either because they were CCC projects, or are old logging access roads since made into singletrack trails.
 Getting to pretty overlooks only accessible by bike or foot is always satisfying, and sharing those moments with all levels of riders and friends is very special.